 17. Day Trip to beautiful Noosa

-What else you can do in Brisbane as a solo female traveller?
+What else you can do in Brisbane as a solo female traveler?
 Go further!
 Travel from Brisbane to Gold Coast or perhaps a trip to Noosa.
 Noosa is a beautiful Australian resort area on southern Queensland’s Sunshine Coast.
-It is famous for its surfing lifestyle, and stunning areas.
-Solo travel Brisbane wouldn’t be complete without taking a day trip to Noosa or a near by Mt Coot-tha as mentioned above.
+It is famous for its surfing lifestyle and stunning areas.
+Solo travel to Brisbane wouldn’t be complete without taking a day trip to Noosa or a nearby Mt Coot-tha as mentioned above.

 18. Day trip to Surfers Paradise

-Brisbane is only an hour drive from surfers paradise.
+Brisbane is only an hour’s drive from surfers’ paradise.
 If you don’t have a car, use the public train ($40 one way) to get there.
-Bus ticket from greyhound cost $19 – $29 and run four times a day.
+Bus tickets from Greyhound cost $19 – $29 and run four times a day.

-While Surfers paradise is a touristic place, it is nice to visit for the day or two.
-You can take a jet boat ride, duck tour, or a river cruise and visit a bar or nightclub.
-Some of the muse sees are – surfers paradise beach (Sunday markets on the beach side), take a course to learn surfing, work on your tan at local’s favourite Nobby’s beach, eat at the market in Miami Beach, check out Infinity and go for a hike or run in Burleigh
+While Surfers Paradise is a tourist place, it is nice to visit for a day or two.
+You can take a jet boat ride, duck tour, or river cruise and visit a bar or nightclub.
+Some of the must-sees are – surfers paradise beach (Sunday markets on the beachside), take a course to learn surfing, work on your tan at local’s favorite Nobby’s beach, eat at the market in Miami Beach, check out Infinity and go for a hike or run in Burleigh heads.
+The above view is from Burleigh’s head lookout, beating the view from any other hotel room!

 With so many things to do and see, I liked Brisbane slightly more than past-home town Sydney!
 What about you?
 Either way, I hope this list helps you plan your Brisbane travel better.